First, understand your electric bill

 What are you waiting for?
 Click through to see how you can make simple changes that will lower your electric bill.

-If you're really serious, then your first step is to determine which of the items you own are the most power hungry.
+If you're really serious about cutting energy costs, then your first step is to determine which of the items you own are the most power hungry.
 Air conditioners are notorious energy hogs, but what else in your home might be driving up the monthly bill?
-There's more than way to do this detective work, but here's an easy approach: Plug any electronic device into the Belkin WeMo Insight Switch, and you can then monitor its usage via smartphone app to learn what it's costing you.
+There's more than way to do this detective work, but here's an easy approach: Plug any electronic device into the Wemo Insight Smart Plug, and you can then monitor its usage via smartphone app to learn what it's costing you.

 One of the easiest ways to save money on electricity is to run your appliances at night.
 Because everyone's awake and using their stuff during daytime hours, utility companies tend to charge more during these peak times.
 Rates are usually significantly lower during off-peak hours.
 Check with your utility company to find out your local peak and off-peak rates.

 Make better choices when it comes to your house's lighting—inside and out.
 By now you're probably familiar with LED bulbs, but if you haven't made the transition yet do it now.
 LED light bulbs use at least 75 percent less energy, and last 25 times longer than incandescent ones.
 You can take it even a step further by upgrading to LED smart light bulbs.
 This new type of bulb typically allows you to control the lights around your house by using your phone or voice commands, and brands like C by GE make it a piece of cake to install.
 Outside lighting is also important.
 Choose solar lights to brighten your backyard and pathways rather than depending on electricity.